 According to research and markets, the global demand for PPM is anticipated to increase by USD 1.6 billion by 2024.

 Digital disruption is transforming the PPM landscape from analog information, annual planning, manual processes, and traditional delivery methods to agile, data-driven business processes for efficiency and innovation.
 In simple words, traditional PPM methods come with siloed data and disparities in resource productivity, visibility, and collaboration.
-Whereas modern PPM fosters efficient management of projects and resources.
-It also enhances work automation and collaboration that empower resources to do the right work profoundly.
+At the same time, modern PPM fosters efficient management of projects and resources.
+It also enhances work automation and collaboration that empowers resources to do the right work profoundly.

 Today, managing enterprise resources has become a fundamental skill in PPM.
 Project managers need to evaluate resource needs across multiple projects in advance.
 They must use allocated resources productively while ensuring resources are neither over- nor under-allocated.
 For this reason, resource management becomes a key factor in PPM.